pudly/schmopera-hugo/content/articles/spotlight-on-maikai-nash.md

 ---
-title: "Spotlight on: Maika'i Nash"
+title: "Spotlight on: Maika&#039;i Nash"
 ---

 ### 1. What was the biggest learning curve when you started working with singers?